-As a Certified Production Partner of Carbon, Inc., Makuta provides high-performance prototyping and limited production runs for small and complex parts using Carbon Digital Light Synthesis™ (DLS™) technology.
-This breakaway technology delivers “working” (functional) prototypes with similar quality to injection molded parts and superior structural integrity and surface finish when compared to 3D printing.
+As a Certified Production Partner of Carbon, Inc., Makuta provides high-performance, 3D printing of prototypes and limited production runs for small and complex parts using Carbon Digital Light Synthesis™ (DLS™) technology.
+This breakaway technology delivers “working” (functional) prototypes with similar quality to injection molded parts and superior structural integrity and surface finish when compared to traditional 3D printing.

 Benefits of Carbon DLS™ Technology

 This fast, cost-effective technology provides a wide range of benefits: